adamnew123456/snapshot/README.md

 Although this is an index of a kind, it isn't the central kind of index used in a snapshot, which maps addresses into concrete offsets in the snapshot file.
-That mapping is managed by the index file.
+That mapping is managed by index blocks.

 ### Index Blocks